Public electric vehicle charging infrastructure is growing in Australia.

 Importantly, the Australian company promises that all its electric car charging sites feature 24-hour access, lighting and security.

-Evie Networks (under parent Fast Cities Australia) partners with companies including fuel giants Ampol, Puma Energy and Viva Energy (retailer of Shell-branded Coles Express), fast food chains like McDonald’s, Hungry Jacks and Red Rooster, AMP Capital centres, and local councils to install its chargers near amenities.
+Evie Networks (under parent Fast Cities Australia) partners with companies including fuel giants Ampol, Puma Energy and Viva Energy (Shell Coles Express), fast food chains like McDonald’s, Hungry Jacks and Red Rooster, AMP Capital shopping centres, and local councils to install its chargers near amenities.

-Currently, it's the second-largest EV charging network in Australia, but aims to triple its reach by installing infrastructure at 200 new locations in 2023.
+Currently, it's the second-largest EV charging network in Australia, and aims to triple its reach by installing infrastructure at 200 new locations in 2023.

 📌 No. of locations: ~60+